Overexposed (album): Singles

-"Payphone" featuring Wiz Khalifa, was released as the lead single from the album on April 16, 2012.
-The song was received generally positive reviews from critics, they noted departure from older Maroon 5 songs.
+"Payphone" featuring Wiz Khalifa was released as the lead single from the album on April 16, 2012.
+The song received generally positive reviews from critics, they noted departure from older Maroon 5 songs.
 However, some them were praised of the music direction where the band has taken.
 Magazine Rolling Stone placed "Payphone" at number 46 on their list of 50 Best Songs of 2012.
 Commercially, the song reached number 1 on over eight national singles charts and peaked within the Top 10 on 20 additional charts.
 "Payphone" reached number 2 on the US Billboard Hot 100 and number 1 on the UK Singles Chart.
 It was the fifth best selling single of 2012 with over 9.1 million digital copies sold worldwide.
 The music video of "Payphone" premiered on May 9, 2012, on E! and was directed by Samuel Bayer.
 The video features Levine being mistaken for a bank robber and fighting a fleet of policemen.

 "One More Night" was released as the second single from the album on June 19, 2012.
 The song received generally positive reviews from critics who praised "the catchy reggae-drenched musical production" and "Adam Levine's confident pop vocals".
 "One More Night" reached the Top 10 on over 26 national charts worldwide.
 It topped the US Billboard Hot 100 for nine consecutive weeks becoming Maroon 5's longest topping single on the chart and was tied with "Call Me Maybe" by Carly Rae Jepsen for longest lead of the year.
 The music video of "One More Night" premiered on June 25, 2012, on MTV and was directed by Peter Berg.
 The video follows Levine's character being a boxer whose relationship is in ruins because of his profession, his love interest is played by American actress Minka Kelly.